 Senator Rand Paul (R) Kentucky was re-elected on November 8, 2016.
 In his interview on Fox News Channel Wednesday November 9, 2016 he re-iterated his statement that one of the first tasks for a Trump – led Republican Administration is to make it legal again to purchase low cost insurance.

-But let’s break his down a bit.
-In our opinion, Mr. Paul refers to the ACA’s elimination of high deductible health plans (HDHP).
+Low Cost Insurance refers to the ACA’s elimination of high deductible health plans (HDHP).
 Under the Affordable Care Act, the maximum out of pocket for any health plan is was $13,700 in 2016 for a family.
 Generally speaking, any HDHP that exceeded that amount is eliminated.
 However HDHPs are allowed under the ACA in effect by Health Savings Accounts (HSAs).
-HSAs have limits on out-of-pocket costs, similar to the ACA .
+HSAs have limits on out-of-pocket costs, similar to the ACA.

 The ACA eliminated plans with high deductibles and out-of-pocket exposure.
 At the same time, the new guidelines are compatible with HSAs and HDHPs.
 Specifically: